Fire danger with electric blankets!

 If you have any concerns have the electric blanket checked by a licensed repairer.

 Don't forget to turn it off when you get into bed.
 Don't leave it on overnight.

-The MFS recommends you take a moment to download and read our home fire safety information sheet "Cooking" to ensure you and your children are prepared in the event of a fire in the kitchen.
+The MFS recommends you take a moment to download and read our home fire safety information sheet "Electric Blankets" to ensure that you and your family are fully aware of the fire dangers associated with electric blankets.